abel-gr/OCR-for-warehouse/README.md

 <img src="imgs/results/b1_perspcorrection.png" width="400" height="300">

 The system works correctly and automatically for images captured by the robot with different perspectives and angles.
-This perspective correction sub-section is the only part in which we have used algorithms from libraries (in addition to the scikit-learn MLP) instead of implementing them ourselves at a low level.
+This perspective correction sub-section is the only part in which we have used algorithms from libraries (in addition to the _scikit-learn_ MLP used) instead of implementing them ourselves at a low level.

 ### Non-uniform light correction

 As we wanted to make the problem realistic, we have included in the scene in which the robot captures the images, light sources with different angles and intensities for each area in which the boxes are located.
-Therefore, we have implemented 3 algorithms to allow us to correctly correct the non-uniform light and then binarize the images.
+Therefore, we have implemented ourselves at a low level 3 algorithms to allow us to correctly correct the non-uniform light and then binarize the images.

 #### Opening Residue + Mean-shift